Mirf-Rahman/weather-app/README.md

 ## Overview

-**One‑liner:** Fast, type‑safe weather client with debounced search, geocoded suggestions, expandable hourly forecast, theme + unit preferences, and resilient caching.
+Fast, type‑safe weather client with debounced search, geocoded suggestions, expandable hourly forecast, theme + unit preferences, and resilient caching.

 **Typical use case:** Quickly compare local time and weather for multiple cities, drill into near‑term hourly trends, and switch units or themes seamlessly on desktop or mobile.